Dre Campbell Farm

 With care, most vegetables can be grown successfully in pots.
 These are some of the best vegetables for containers:

-- Tomatoes – Any variety of tomatoes can be grown in containers.
-However, large pots are essential for root development.
-They may also need a support system.
+• Tomatoes—Any variety of tomatoes can be grown in containers.
+However, large pots are essential for root development and may need support.

-- Potatoes – These also need large pots, plenty of sunshine, and good drainage to thrive.
+• Potatoes also need large pots, plenty of sunshine, and good drainage to thrive.
 Pots should be at least 15 inches deep.

-- Beans – There are different varieties of beans but those grown on poles or up trellises are attractive as well as good growers.
+• Beans—There are different varieties of beans, but those grown on poles or up trellises are attractive and good growers.
 Bush varieties do not need support.
-Wooden boxes, Terra-cotta pots, and barrels are ideal containers for beans.
+Wooden boxes, terracotta pots, and barrels are ideal containers for beans.

-- Spinach – One of the best and easiest to grow in pots.
+• Spinach is one of the best and easiest vegetables to grow in pots.
 Spinach thrives in partial shade but requires nutrient-rich soil.

-- Peas – Another easy crop to grow in pots with very little attention needed.
+• Peas are another easy crop to grow in pots with little attention needed.
 Water frequently and use tall supports.

-- Carrots – Being root crops, carrots require plenty of space for root development.
-A large wooden trough might suit, well-watered, fluffed-up soil.
+• Carrots require plenty of space for root development.
+A sizeable wooden trough might suit well-watered, fluffed-up soil.

-- Onions – Onions, especially green onions, do well in planter boxes as long as you space them properly.
+• Onions, especially green onions, do well in planter boxes if appropriately spaced.

 Other Vegetables and Herbs